Virago was founded in 1973 and remains dedicated to championing women’s talents.

 To explore four decades of Virago’s literary revolution, navigate using the dates on the right side of this page.

-Rosie and Marsha resign in 1974; Ursula Owen, who became involved in 1973, becomes a director in 1974.
+Marsha (to work full time on Spare Rib) and Rosie (to travel) step back and resign in 1974 and 1975 respectively; Ursula Owen, who begins working freelance in 1974, becomes a director later that year.
 Harriet Spicer, who was working at Carmen Callil Ltd, takes up work for Virago.
-The following year Virago becomes self-financing and independent with capital of just £1,500 and a guaranteed overdraft of £25,000 and a loan of…
+The following year Virago becomes self-financing and independent with capital of just £1,500 and a guaranteed overdraft of £25,000.

 1976: Virago is a feminist publishing company